WoltLab/docs.woltlab.com/docs/view_templates.md

    comment *}
 ```

-{% include callout.html content="The template compiler discards the comments, so that they not included in the compiled template." type="info" %}
+!!! info "The template compiler discards the comments, so that they not included in the compiled template."

 ### Conditions